 Venue: Committee Room, County Hall, Lewes.
 View directions

-65.1 RESOLVED: to agree as a correct record the minutes of the meeting held on 30 October 2020.
+28.2 The Committee RESOLVED to approve as correct record the minutes of the meeting held on the 27 September 2017.

 Apologies for absence